SAVE THE DATE: September 23-25, 2020. Fremont County

 Heart of Colorado Rural Philanthropy Days

 What to Expect

-RPD conferences include many opportunities to increase your understanding of nonprofit best practices, collaborate with other community leaders, and connect with Front Range and local funders.
 The funder roundtables are a signature of the RPD program and provide a unique opportunity to meet one-on-one with grantmakers in a rural setting.
-In 2014, the 12 core funders of the statewide RPD program donated over $45 million to Colorado’s rural communities.
+This provides a powerful opportunity for the state’s most influential funders to meet one-on-one with local and regional grantseekers.
+This exchange helps to break down barriers and ultimately results in stronger partnerships, increased access to resources and the development of long-term relationships.
+In 2014, the 12 core funders of the statewide RPD program donated nearly $45 million to Colorado’s rural communities.

 RPD conference activities are collaboratively coordinated by a regional steering committee comprised of rural nonprofit, government, and business leaders, Community Resource Center, the Anschutz Family Foundation and local foundation staff.